-The EU’s smoking ban has intensified access to Tallin’s smoking lounges.
+The EU’s smoking ban has intensified access to Tallinn’s smoking lounges.
 Both Piret Põldsaar and Natalja Sokolova claim that though their clients now smoke less, they do so mostly in their smoking lounges; sometimes twice a day.
-Clearly the stricter the EU laws get, the more inventive smokers become – this is what makes smoking lounges unique.
+Clearly, the stricter the EU laws get, the more inventive smokers become – this is what makes smoking lounges unique.

 The spirit of EU tobacco laws has made advertising near impossible and as such Põldsaar and Sokolova promote themselves on a limited scale: small adverts in local tourism brochures and marketing to specialist tour operators, but mostly its word-of-mouth.
 Yet, despite restrictions and legislation, these two cigar-crusaders collectively import in excess of US$ 2-million tobacco products annually.